josechannels/bikesharing/README.md

 ### Trip Duration

-A plot of the number of bike trips tkane versus duration, shows that the majority of the trips are short:  Almost all are shorter than 60 minutes, and the most typical duration is less than 10 minutes:
+A plot of the number of bike trips taken versus trip duration, shows that the majority of the trips are short:  Almost all are shorter than 60 minutes, and the most typical duration is less than 10 minutes:

 ![](Slide2-Trip_duration.PNG)